-Two: Bigger mug = more ingredients.
-Sometimes it is easiest to double the recipe and put it in an insulated mug so it lasts longer and gives you more time to rest while sipping your tea.
+Bigger mug = more ingredients.
+Sometimes, it is easiest to double the recipe and put it in an insulated mug to last longer and give you more time to rest while sipping your tea.

 Honey adds a touch of sweetness to your Hot Lemonade, and it can help with upper respiratory tract infections.
 (5) It feels good on your throat and may help you cough less often.

-Slippery Elm Bark, an ingredient in Throat Coat tea, helps with a sore throat and cough and the entire digestive system.
-It contains mucilage, which is gel-like, and coats the intestines, also helping absorb and remove toxins, protect the gut lining and move the bowels.
+Slippery Elm Bark, an ingredient in Throat Coat tea, helps with sore throat, cough, and the entire digestive system.
+It contains mucilage, which is gel-like, and coats the intestines, helping absorb and remove toxins, protecting the gut lining, and moving the bowels.
 (6) It is used for reflux as it protects the esophagus from the burning sensation.
 (7)